| |

 Is a self-tanner safer than a spray tan?

-While a spray tan might be easier for some, as you are having a professional apply the formula to your skin, which reduces the chance of the tan being patchy and streaky, it is not necessarily the safest option.
+While a spray tan might be easier for some, as it involves a professional applying the formula to your skin, which reduces the chance of the tan being patchy and streaky, it is not necessarily the safest option.

 Can you still tan while wearing a fake tan?